Get Ready To Ride - Our Five Minute MOT Safety Check

 Stop in the name of the law

-Brakes account for 19% of the MOT defects.
+Brakes account for 18% of the MOT defects.
 It’s not something any of us want going wrong so you might want to check these more often than once a year.

 - Are the brakes working?
-Check front, rear and don’t forget the parking brake if you have a scooter or DCT.
+Check front, rear, and don’t forget the parking brake if you have a scooter or DCT.

-- Check the pads - either get on ground and have a look or you can use selfie video mode on your phone to inspect the pad’s wear indicator.
+- Check the pads - either get on the ground and have a look or you can use selfie video mode on your phone to inspect the pad’s wear indicator.

 - Check the discs are not warped or rusty.
 It takes a lot of miles for them to get worn.